dspadea/openfaas-rust/README.md

 You could also pull the template to a different location, move it into your `templates/` directory with a different name, and refer to the new name in your `template.yml` file.

-# Questions

-## Why a fork?

-First of all, this fundamentally (and incompatibly) changes how the template operates, as well as the intention of the original project.

-The original template was for demonstration purposes for Booyaa's blog, and was relatively simple, functionality-wise.
-It accepts a string and sends it to the function, which is great when trying to illustrate the data flow.

-For real use, I want something a little more involved.
-Real use being at odds with the purpose of Booyaa's repo, I figured it best just to go ahead and make my own.
-If he thinks it makes sense to re-merge the projects, I'm happy to talk about that.

-## Ok, Why Async Handlers?

-Functions only execute one at a time, so why are handlers async?

-1. Because there's a large part of the Rust ecosystem which is async-first in their API design, and it's very annoying to use when the function is not in an async context.
-If you don't need async, there's not much of a penalty, but if you do, this makes it much easier.

-2. Because sometimes you want to execute calls in the function concurrently.
-Spawning tokio tasks to collect data from backend REST services, for example, can make your function execute significantly faster than running your backend requests serially.

-On the balance, I think this makes it more flexible and less annoying to use.

 ## License